We are the Immigration Advice Service

 You won’t be subject to any immigration controls in Ireland as a UK citizen, regardless of whether you are visiting Ireland, or wish to reside here for an extended period of time.
 UK citizens are not subject to the Aliens Act 1935, which means they do not need any form of residence or employment permit to live in Ireland.

-Generally speaking, UK citizens can freely use public services in Ireland, and are entitled to the same rights as Irish citizens in this regard.
-Also, UK citizens are able to vote in local, national and European elections, though they cannot vote in presidential elections.
+Generally speaking, UK nationals can freely use public services in Ireland, and are entitled to the same rights as Irish citizens in this regard.
+Also, UK nationals are able to vote in local, national and European elections, though they cannot vote in presidential elections.

 Yes, you will need to apply for a visa in this situation.
 If you are the spouse of your partner in Ireland, or if you are in a de facto relationship or civil partnership with them, you can apply for the Join Family Member Visa.